Imperial recommended we try one of…

 Imperial recommended we try one of Blumenthal’s cottages for a private dining experience this year.
 Everyone really enjoyed the Michelin starred food and endless drinks.

-Jack Blumenthal cooks a seven-course tasting menu for you at Lavender House.
+Jack Blumenthal cooks a seven-course tasting menu at Lavender House in Bray, with an overnight stay and breakfast to follow.

-Jack Blumenthal cooks a seven-course tasting menu at Lavender House in Bray, followed by an overnight stay and breakfast.
+Jack Blumenthal cooks a seven-course tasting menu at Lavender House in Bray.

 Wine pairing across 7 courses